Pandas with Extras

 We'll download the Rainfall of Iranian Cities

-to level set on basic use of pandas read_csv()
+datasets into /data/IranRainfall to level set on basic use of pandas read_csv() and

 read_excel()